Skip to content

 | April 6, 2026

-Few things are more frustrating than seeing a claim denied for a service you know was necessary.
-More often than not, the problem isn’t the care you provided but a small error in the coding.
-A wrong modifier, an incorrect time unit, or a missing piece of documentation can bring the entire payment process to a halt.
-The good news is that most of these errors are preventable.
-This article will break down the most common pitfalls in behavioral health billing and give you clear, actionable steps to avoid them.
-We’ve created a practical behavioral health coding cheat sheet to help you master the essentials, from individual therapy codes to telehealth modifiers, ensuring your medical billing is as sound as your clinical work.
+Nothing stings like a denied claim for care you know was necessary.
+More often than not, the problem isn’t your clinical work but a small error in the coding.
+A wrong modifier or an incorrect time unit can bring the entire payment process to a halt.
+The good news?
+Most of these errors are preventable.
+This guide breaks down the most common pitfalls in behavioral health billing and gives you clear, actionable steps to avoid them.
+We’ve created a practical behavioral health coding cheat sheet to help you master the essentials, from individual therapy codes to telehealth modifiers, ensuring your billing is as sound as your clinical work.

 Key Takeaways